Data-driven equation for drug-membrane permeability across drugs and membranes: Results and Discussions

 \subsection{Validation against atomistic simulations}

-The SISSO models we learn may naturally be prone to systematic errors inherent to the training dataset.
+The SISSO models should naturally be prone to systematic errors inherent to the training dataset.
+While we expect our systematic integration of the ISDM permeability coefficient (Eq.~\ref{eq:isdm}) to ensure robust functional relationships, systematic errors in the parameters are likely to affect the fitting coefficients.
 Reference permeability values were extracted from computationally efficient coarse-grained computer simulations, at the cost of force-field accuracy.
 Still, a comparison of the coarse-grained simulations against atomistic computer simulations had indicated an excellent agreement of 1 $\log_{10}$ unit across a limited set of small molecules \cite{menichetti2019drug}.
 Here we compare the performance of the four permeability models against the atomistic simulations of Carpenter \etal\cite{carpenter2014method} This set of $12$ organic compounds covers a range of molecular weights that goes significantly beyond our training set: an average of $243$~Da and up to $319$\,Da, comparable to that of real drugs, given that more than 60\% of drugs have molecular weight below 300\,Da.\cite{feher2003property} On the other hand our training HTCG database only contained compounds up to $160$\,Da.
 This thus presents a challenging test for the generalizability of the SISSO models.